AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ultimate Build</p>

 !!! note
-    Updated for 6.2.
+    Updated for 6.3.
 The strongest variation with the only downside of having to go through Elysia's long animation times everytime.
 Also heavily favored currently by Load Buffs.
 HoH still remains and stays strong on her position as ER's Cheatcode queen than to assert her dominance through her Ultimate Build?

-> Boss to be Chosen: Husk, then Elysia for fastest time, Mobius, Kalpas or Vill-V.
+> Boss to be Chosen: RPC, then Elysia for fastest time, Mobius, Kalpas or Vill-V.

 !!! note
     Literally pick whoever you want to booli the most~